When to visit the vet?

 Causes

-The most common causes of increased blood clotting tendency in dogs include conditions such as Cushing’s syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
+The most common causes of an increased tendency to clot in dogs include conditions such as Cushing’s syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
 A syndrome can be caused by various factors and is often complex in its diagnosis and treatment., heart disease, cancerCancer refers to the uncontrolled proliferation of cells that can lead to tumors or spread throughout the body.
-Various types of cancer occur in dogs and cats, ranging from skin cancer to lymphomas., infections, trauma, and surgical procedures.
+Various types of cancer occur in dogs and cats, ranging from skin cancer to lymphomas., infections, traumas, and surgical procedures.
 Certain medications can also increase the risk of blood clots.
-Older dogs are at increased risk of developing thrombi due to degenerative diseases.
+Older dogs are at an increased risk of developing thrombi due to degenerative diseases.

 Symptoms